arestivo/replica/README.markdown

 	replica 0.1 by André Restivo (andre.restivo@gmail.com)

-	Usage: replica -d <destroot> [-s <sourceroot>] -t <target> [-v]
+	Usage: replica -d <destroot> [-s <sourceroot>] -t <target> [-v] [-b <logfile>]

-		-d 	Directory where backups and log files will be created.
+		-d 	Directory where backups and log files will be created (unless -b is used.
 		-s	Directory where source target can be found.
 Can be a remote location using ssh.
 If source is a remote location we cannot verify if contents have changed before executing the rsync command and a new directory will always be created.
 Default: current directory.
 		-t	Source target.
+		-b 	Alternative log file.
 		-v	Detailed output for testing
 		-h	This help message.

 	Example: replica -d backups -s /home/johndoe/Documents/ -t work -v

-		Creates an incremental backup of /home/johndoe/Documents/work in ./backups/work and stores the backup log in ./backups
+		Creates an incremental backup of /home/johndoe/Documents/work in ./backups/work and stores the backup log in ./backups/.backups.log

-	Example: replica -d backups -s johndoe@work:~/Documents/ -t stuff -v
+	Example: replica -d backups -s johndoe@work:~/Documents/ -t stuff -v -b replica.log

 		Creates an incremental backup of /home/johndoe/Documents/stuff
-		found at server work in ./backups/stuff and stores the backup log in ./backups
+		found at server work in ./backups/stuff and stores the backup log in replica.log